travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-gradle.md

 }
 ```

-Finally, you must define `nexusUrl` either in your project-local
+Finally, one must set `nexusUrl` either in the project-local `gradle.properties`
-`gradle.properties` file or in the global `~/.gradle/gradle.properties` file:
+file or in the global `~/.gradle/gradle.properties` file:

 ```
 nexusUrl=https://nexus.example.com